Differentiating APD from Other Disorders

 In a research study by Dr. Jay R. Lucker, Audiologist & Speech-Language Pathologist Specializing in Auditory Processing Disorders & Language Processing Disorders at Howard University, which looked at the number of children evaluated for auditory and language issues related to APD, he found that 39% of children with APD passed all the language tests and failed auditory processing tests.
 Therefore, a speech-language evaluation cannot rule out the need for an APD evaluation.
 Many children would be overlooked because the skills assessed are different.

-Receiving treatment for the specific deficit skills is more important than a diagnosis or label
+Receiving treatment for the specific deficit skills is more important than a diagnosis/label

-While some people remain skeptical about auditory processing disorder as a distinct clinical entity from a receptive language disorder, research indicates individuals with weak auditory processing skills can benefit from auditory processing therapy.
-There is no distinct separation between the auditory processing of sound and the language processing of the same stimulus.
-The brain is complex, and the entire system must work together for an individual to be able to make sense of sound, communicate effectively, and learn.
+While some people remain skeptical about auditory processing disorder as a distinct clinical entity from a receptive language disorder, research clearly indicates individuals with weak auditory processing skills can benefit from auditory processing therapy.
+There is not a distinct separation between auditory processing of sound and language processing of the same stimulus.
+The brain is complex, and the entire system must work together for an individual to be able to make sense of sound, be able to communicate effectively, and learn.
 If there are problems in receiving and transferring an acoustic signal, it will often lead to linguistic problems in interpreting the meaning encoded in the signal.
 Comprehending and responding appropriately to auditory signals involves many neurological structures that are overlapping and must work in cooperation.
-When a listener struggles to perceive the sounds that have been taken in, it affects their ability to process speech quickly and accurately.
-They find it difficult to keep up with ongoing speech because they cannot interpret the rapidly changing acoustic features and quickly convert auditory information into language representations.
-This makes it hard to catch all the details in a series of instructions and store and recall what they heard.
-By focusing on identifying and treating the specific deficit skills each individual has instead of whether or not to apply an additional label, effective treatment can be implemented to resolve the difficulties.
+More important than a diagnosis/label is a description of the specific deficit skills each individual has so that effective treatment can be implemented to resolve the difficulties.

-It is important to note that APD therapy is not the same as speech-language therapy.
-Many speech-language pathologists have not received training in how to provide auditory processing therapy.
-Quite often, they work on the same skills that they would work on for a child with a receptive language disorder instead of improving the underlying auditory processing deficits.
-When therapy is individualized to target the remediation of each child’s auditory processing deficits, children can improve and often overcome the processing deficits that interfere with comprehension and communication.
+APD therapy is not the same as speech/language therapy.
+Many speech/language pathologists are not trained in how to provide auditory processing therapy.
+Quite often they work on the same skills that they would work on for a child with a receptive language disorder instead of improving the underlying auditory processing deficits.
+When therapy is individualized to target remediation of each child’s auditory processing deficits, children can improve and often overcome the processing deficits that interfere with comprehension and communication.

-In addition, research with brain imaging studies and cortical potentials (brain waves generated in response to hearing sound) shows that the brain is capable of change from stimulation.
-There is evidence that auditory neural pathways can be strengthened and new pathways can be created.
+Research with brain imaging studies and cortical potentials (brain waves generated in in response to hearing sound) shows that the brain is capable of change from stimulation.
+There is evidence that auditory neural pathways can be strengthened, and new pathways can be created.
 Therefore, even if a child has multiple diagnoses, a child can become a more active listener and become more confident in listening and learning situations with therapy targeted towards improving that child’s specific auditory processing deficits.
 Learn more about the specific skills assessed in a comprehensive APD evaluation.

 Scroll to Top